 We currently recommend activities at your home be held outside if possible.
-Larger gatherings, inside or outside, require social distancing.
+Larger gatherings, inside or outside, currently require social distancing.
 Please see the guidelines for social distancing below.

 We recognize that certain LifeGroups may be unable to currently meet in person due to size limitations or at-risk populations.
 We encourage each LifeGroup to consider creative options allowed under the applicable guidelines for their normal life activities.
 An example would include the women or the men of a LifeGroup meeting separately at different times to facilitate childcare by the other spouse.

 We also recognize that larger LifeGroups may elect and need to meet in multiple small groups at the same time in separate locations for group activities with a common Zoom or FaceTime connection in order to comply with the applicable guidelines.
 These examples are perfectly acceptable.

 That is obviously a personal question for each of us to consider, with no right answer.
 While the guidelines of the federal and state governments, CDC, and the Department of Health may at times seem restrictive and overburdensome, we believe they are appropriate in the current COVID-19 environment.
 If you feel unable or uncomfortable following the applicable guidelines, it may not be the right time for you to open your home.